xbeheydt/push_swap_visualizer/README.md

 - `shuffle`: permits to generate a shuffled stack or not.
 - <kbd>GENERATE</kbd> : launch generation of a new stack. (stack generator not run or re-run in `push_swap`, please at this step click in main windows in the <kbd>RUN</kbd>)

+_Gif Exporter_

+- `FPS` : frame per second speed gif export
+- `path` : path to save gif
+- <kbd>RUN</kbd> : run and export gif

 ## TODO

-- implement a GIF exporter - TODO clean setters.
+- TODO clean setters.
-- swith player a yield generator
+- SWITCH player as a yield generator
 - FIX speed control in playback mode.
 - FIX `ValueError` in stack generator.
 - ADD `KP_Enter` for speed and frame setting.
 - ADD pydocs in all parts.
+- ADD setting in cli for gif exporter
+- FIX resizing gif